ericinlinux/BDiSN_Assignment_5/source/ASSIGNMENT_05.md

 ##### Question 1:

 a.
-Give the average degree value and comment why this is a logical value?
+Give the average out-degree value and comment why this is a logical value?
 b.
-Given the In-Degree distribution, how many have the highest value, and what is this value?
+Given the in-degree distribution, how many girls have the highest value, and what is this value?
 c.
-What does the In-Degree value mean in the context of this network?
+What does the in-degree value mean in the context of this network?
 d.
 Who is the most isolated person in the group?
 How did you define isolation using the degrees?
 e.
 If we want to help the girls to change their routine and be more active, we need to know who are the most important nodes in the network, and try to make sure that these people are being affected by some sort of health lifestyle program.
 Who would you pick from this group?
 Explain the reasons and argue in favor of your choice(s).

 -----

-Now we want to give the nodes different sizes corresponding to their In-Degree value.
+Now we want to give the nodes different sizes corresponding to their in-degree values.

 **Step 6:** Under the ‘Ranking’ tab, under ‘Nodes’, select In-Degree as input.
-Next the ‘Nodes’ tab you can select four ways to display the input in the network, which are by color, by size/weight, by label color, and by label size.
+Next to the ‘Nodes’ tab you can select four ways to display the input in the network, which are by color, by size/weight, by label color, and by label size.
 Select the size/weight option.
 For minimum size we select 2 and for maximum size we choose 10.
 Then click ‘Apply’.

 ##### Question 2:
 a.
 Does this representation helps you to find who are the most isolated or popular nodes?